-Reporting year 2023

-Project Title: THE ROLE OF BASIN TOPOGRAPHY AND

-SURFACE HETEROGENEITIES IN THE

-ORGANIZATION OF THE FLOW AT LOW LEVELS

-Computer Project Account: spesturb

-Principal Investigator(s):Maria A. Jiménez & Joan Cuxart

-Affiliation: Universitat de les Illes Balears

-Name of ECMWF scientist(s) collaborating to the project

-(if applicable)

-Start date of the project: 01/01/2021

-Expected end date: 31/12/2023
+Reporting year 2022 Project Title: THE ROLE OF BASIN TOPOGRAPHY AND SURFACE HETEROGENEITIES IN THE ORGANIZATION OF THE FLOW AT LOW LEVELS Computer Project Account: spesturb Principal Investigator(s): Maria A. Jiménez & Joan Cuxart Affiliation: Universitat de les Illes Balears Name of ECMWF scientist(s) collaborating to the project (if applicable) Start date of the project: Start date of the project.
+01/01/2021 Expected end date: 31/12/2023